A thoughtful look at a hunter’s choice to stop hunting doves with lead shot

-The dove fields in south Texas where hundreds of hunters would shoot daily — and assuredly more than 16 shells — could literally hold tons of lead within their topsoil.
+The public dove fields in south Texas where hundreds of hunters would shoot daily — and assuredly more than 16 shells — could literally hold tons of lead within their topsoil.
 These same exact fields provide my restaurant, in the off seasons, with produce like artichokes and kale.

 The following seasons I would quietly purchase a case of low-brass steel shells for dove and a case of steel waterfowl loads each August, quietly using them as my friends continued to use lead.
 I never proselytized the use of steel, but would explain my stance if questioned.
 Most, if not all, seemed genuinely bemused by my voluntary use of steel and then simultaneously admitted to never giving much thought to the matter.
 We shoot lead at doves because that’s what we’ve always done, case closed.

 This season I branched out.
 I offered to “pick up steel” for friends, as I was at the store already, no problem.
 I made a social media post about it.
 I decided, based on the mostly positive reactions, to speak a little more loudly about it because people seemed generally open to the idea of it, once the subject was brought up.